OpenBB-finance/openbb-docs/content/pro/enterprise.md

 ## Database Integrations

 There are two ways to connect to your databases or data warehouses.

-The first is through [custom backends](https://github.com/OpenBB-finance/backend-for-terminal-pro/tree/main), which allow users to connect to platforms like Snowflake, Databricks, Elastic, Clickhouse, and others.
-However, the user experience may not be optimal.
+1. The first is through custom backends, which we have open source [here](https://github.com/OpenBB-finance/backend-for-terminal-pro/tree/main).
+This allows users to connect to platforms like Snowflake, Databricks, Elastic, Clickhouse, and others.

-To address this, we also provide a data connector that enables users to securely connect to their databases or data warehouses in seconds, rather than hours.
+2. The second is a native database/datawarehouse integration that enables firms to connect securely with their data, in seconds instead of hours.
 Supported connections currently include Snowflake, SQLite, and MySQL, with more options coming soon.

 <div style={{display: 'flex', justifyContent: 'center'}}>
   <img className="pro-border-gradient" width="600" alt="folder" src="https://openbb-web-assets.s3.amazonaws.com/docs/launch_oct_24/native_integration.png" />